 This was a good dish.
-While the directions say let is sit for a minute before serving, I thought it was best just slightly warmer than room temperature.
-Because this was a pudding the more it started to solidify the more enjoyable it was.
+While the directions say let it sit for a minute before serving, I thought it was best just slightly warmer than room temperature.
+Because Trader Joe’s Corn Pudding was a pudding the more it started to solidify the more enjoyable it was.
 I was underwhelmed when it was hot, but closer to room temperature I kept going back for more.
-I think this is a good choice, but there are a lot of strong contenders in the refrigerated aisle.
+I think Trader Joe’s Corn Pudding is a good choice, but there are a lot of strong contenders in the refrigerated aisle.
 Try them all out.
 I personally think this is good but there are other ones that I would reach for first.

 Did you try it?
 Leave me a comment!